What is DNS Failover?

 Round robin DNS load balancing is inherently limited, because it depends on a timeout on the client side, and doesn’t take into account availability, load or latency, so the user might be routed to a dead or suboptimal destination.

 Next-generation DNS services like NS1 add multiple answers to a single A record, with metadata attached to each answer, reflecting the load, geolocation and other relevant parameters of different servers.
 The decision which server to route the user to is made at the DNS level, not on the client side.
-This eliminates the timeout, and enables the DNS server to select the most optimal destination for the current user—learn more about NS1’s DNS Global Server Load Balancing.
+This eliminates the timeout, and enables the DNS server to select the most optimal destination for the current user—learn more about NS1’s DNS Global Server Load Balancing (GSLB).

 At every stage in the DNS process, the DNS Client, DNS Resolver, and DNS Name Servers can cache DNS responses they received in the past.